mila-iqia/mila-docs/docs/Information_resources.rst

 allocation of resources are `beluga`, `cedar` and `graham`.
 We also have comparable computational resources in the Mila cluster, with more to come.

-The main distinguishing factor is that more have more control over our own cluster than we have over the ones at Compute Canada.
+The main distinguishing factor is that we have more control over our own cluster than we have over the ones at Compute Canada.
 Notably, also, the compute nodes in the Mila cluster all have unrestricted access to the Internet, which is not the case in general for CC clusters (although `cedar` does allow